 Conserving water helps manage the impact of growth on the region’s drinking water supplies and will keep more water in our mountain rivers for salmon, for wildlife, and for future generations.
 Conserving water is an integral part of our commitment to wise management of natural resources.

 Thanks to the efforts of residential, commercial and institutional customers, regional water consumption is as low as it was in the late 1950’s, even though our population has grown by more than eighty percent.
-The goal of the regional water conservation program for 2013-2018 is to reduce per capita water use from current levels so that the total average annual retail water use of the members of the Saving Water Partnership is less than 105 MGD from 2013 through 2018 despite forecasted population growth.
-For more information, please see the program Annual Report.
+The goal of the regional water conservation program for 2019-2028 is to keep the total average annual retail water use of the members of the Saving Water Partnership under 110 million gallons a day (MGD) through 2028, despite forecasted population growth, by reducing per capita water use.